wormhole-foundation/wormhole-docs/tutorials/multigov/treasury-proposal.md

     `proposalId` ++"uint256"++

-    The ID of the newly created proposal on the Hub Chain.
+    The ID of the newly created proposal on the hub chain.

 ## Vote on the Proposal via Spoke

-Once the proposal is created on the Hub Chain, stakeholders can cast their votes on the spoke chains.
+Once the proposal is created on the hub chain, stakeholders can cast their votes on the spoke chains.
 This snippet demonstrates how to connect to a spoke chain and cast a vote for the proposal.
 The voting power (weight) is calculated based on each stakeholder's token holdings on the spoke chain.

 Key actions:

 - Connect to the `SpokeVoteAggregator` contract on the spoke chain.
-This contract aggregates votes from the spoke chains and relays them to the Hub Chain
+This contract aggregates votes from the spoke chains and relays them to the hub chain
 - Cast a vote in support of the proposal

 ```solidity